2023 Most Popular Biotechnology Bachelor's Degree Schools in the New England Region

 After completing their Bachelor's Degree, biotech graduates from Worcester State carry an average student debt load of $20,921.

-Out of the 11 schools in the New England Region that were part of this year’s ranking, University of New Hampshire at Manchester landed the # 4 spot on the list.
-Located in the medium-sized city of Manchester, UNH Manchester is a public college with a fairly small student population.
+A rank of #4 on this year’s list means University of New Hampshire at Manchester is a great place for biotechnology students working on their bachelor’s degree.
+Located in the medium-sized city of Manchester, UNH Manchester is a public school with a fairly small student population.

 Of the 15 students majoring in biotech at UNH Manchester, 20% are male and 80% are female.